 Meet your new favorite when it comes to Pasta!
-Instant Pot Masala Pasta.
-While there’s immense satisfaction that comes from cooking vegan, there’s equal enjoyment when it tastes delicious, yet cooks in a fraction of the time and delivers a complete serving of vegetables.
+While there's immense satisfaction that comes from cooking vegan, there's equal enjoyment when it tastes delicious, yet cooks in a fraction of the time and delivers a complete serving of vegetables.

 There’s a lot of things I love about this Indian style masala pasta.
 It’s a versatile recipe so you can add different kinds of vegetables you might already have on hand.

 It’s not only a great way to add a lot of veggies into your meal but also to use up all those veggies that may otherwise go stale.

 It starts with a base of sauteed ginger, onion and garlic and a mix of garden vegetables.
 The instant pot makes it easy for the veggie goodness to simmer in your tomato puree.